carlosfmorenog/CDSMOTE-NONBIN-Symbols/README.md

 * Elyan E, Moreno-García CF, Johnston P. Symbols in Engineering Drawings (SiED): An Imbalanced Dataset Benchmarked by Convolutional Neural Networks.
 In: Engineering Applications of Neural Networks (EANN).
 2020. p.
 215–24. https://doi.org/10.1007/978-3-030-48791-1_16.

+* Jamieson, L. Moreno-García CF, Elyan E,.
+A Multiclass Imbalanced Dataset Classification of Symbols from Piping and Instrumentation Diagrams.
+In: International Conference on Document Analysis and Recognition (ICDAR).
+2024.

-or use the BibTex entry below:
+or use the BibTex entries below:

 @inproceedings{Elyan2020,
 author = {Elyan, Eyad and Moreno-Garc{\'{i}}a, Carlos Francisco and Johnston, Pamela},